binlabnet/vaultssh/README.md

 ## Operation
 There are two modes of operation:
-1. addkey : user injkects his ssh keypair into Vault once for subsequent ssh access
+1. addkey : user injects his ssh keypair into Vault *once* for subsequent ssh access
 1. ssh: the user uses this mode to log into vault, sign his key and start an interactive ssh session

 ## Project Setup